Why You Should Be Obsessed With Japan's Kewpie Mayo

 Mayonnaise is a magical ingredient.
-It makes the outside of your grilled cheese extra crispy, your chocolate cake extra moist, and your tuna/chicken/potato salad sing.
+It makes the outside of your grilled cheese extra crispy, your chocolate cake luscious and moist, and your tuna/chicken/potato salad sing.
 That being said, not all mayonnaises are created equal.
 Sure, you’ve got your standard Hellmann’s, your Duke’s, your avocado- and olive oil-based fares.
-But in the gastronomical kingdom of mayonnaise, only one reigns supreme -- and its name is Kewpie.
+But in the gastronomical kingdom of mayonnaise, only one reigns supreme—and its name is Kewpie.

 You may have seen Kewpie mayo before.
 It has a distinctive baby for a logo (lifted from the works of cartoonist Rosie O’Neill) and comes in a spectacular soft-squeeze bottle.
-It’s the creamy concoction you slather on your okonomiyaki, squeeze onto your temaki sushi, and dip your karaage -- Japanese-style fried chicken -- in.
+It’s the creamy concoction you drizzle on your okonomiyaki, squeeze onto your temaki sushi, and dip your karaage—Japanese-style fried chicken—in.
 It looks more yellow, and dare I say, golden, than your average mayonnaise and it has a much creamier and luxurious consistency.

 But what exactly is it about Kewpie mayo that makes it so magical?

 It starts with the eggs.
-In Japan, eggs are a hot commodity -- the average person eats 320 of them a year.
+In Japan, eggs are a hot commodity—the average person eats 320 of them a year.
 And it’s no surprise: the eggs in Japan are utterly delicious.
 They have a deep orange yolk, which is said to be indicative of the health of the hens laying the eggs.
 Free range chickens tend to lay eggs with much darker yolks than caged chickens.
 These eggs are the base of what makes a great mayonnaise.
-In Japan, mayonnaise is made with only the egg yolk, as opposed to American mayonnaise which typically uses the whole egg.
+In Japan, mayonnaise is made with only the yolks, as opposed to American mayonnaise which typically uses the whole egg.
 The egg yolks are what gives Kewpie mayonnaise its deeper yellow color and its fuller, almost custard-like texture.